 From the time I was a kid, I was told I was special.
 I was special because my parents loved me.
 I was special because Caucasian Jesus loved me.
 I was special because I was born in the Muthafuckin-U-S-of-A. Et cetera.
 And I’m not alone.
 I suspect most of us grow up feeling somehow special, somehow significant.
 We all feel like the star of our very own Truman Show.
 One reason we spend so much of life being pissy is because we don’t understand why other people don’t treat us like the rock stars we feel we are.

-If you ever get around to asking yourself what makes you any more important than the person who just cut you off in traffic or the lady who got arrested last week for blowing her Rottweiler on video, you will likely eventually settle upon this answer: absolutely nothing.
+If you ever get around to asking yourself what makes you any more important than the person who just cut you off in traffic or the lady who got arrested last week for blowing her Rottweiler, you will likely eventually settle upon this answer: absolutely nothing.
 And if you do decide you’re more important than that person, your reasons will likely either revolve around (a) an invisible deity’s say-so or (b) your moral/intellectual/racial/whateveral superiority to such persons.

 For a long time–okay, more like a couple years of high school–I thought the answer was sentience.
 Even in the absence of Creatio or the Easter Bunny, even without the tide coming and going only on my say-so, I thought: Surely sentience makes me special.
 And by “me” I meant all the unwashed masses of humanity.